Skip to main content

 The time it takes to get a master's degree depends on the number of credits in your selected program and how many classes you take each term.

 Since the number of required credits varies greatly by master's degree, you'll have a better idea of a timeline once you've selected your program.
-An online MBA from SNHU, for example, is 30 credits in length and can take you just over one year to complete, should you take two classes per 10-week term.
+An online MBA from SNHU, for example, is 30 credits in length if you have an undergraduate degree in business.
+It can take you just over one year to complete, should you take two classes per 10-week term.
 On the other hand, if you get your master's in clinical mental health counseling at SNHU, you can expect a 60-credit curriculum and two years of study with the same weekly time commitment.

 While many traditional campus-based master's degrees can operate on a semester schedule, some online schools are term-based instead.
 At SNHU, for example, master's classes are 10-weeks long, and you can choose to take one or two courses per term.
 Your chosen graduate school can help you understand how long your program will take to complete and help you create a timeline that fits your schedule.